ruthgrace/approvalvote.co/README.md

 ## to do
 * voting results page - take into account ties
 * production server
+* feature for whether or not a poll requires email verification from voters
+* incorporate design
 * revisit domain reputation issue for sending verification code email
-* feature for whether or not a poll requires email verification from voters
 * feature for opening and closing polls
 ** consider caching results in results db once poll closes
 * make sure there aren't duplicate options